Population: 4,262,635 (2021)

 Whether you are looking for an adrenaline-pumping adventure or a leisurely vacation enjoying the great outdoors, Alberta is the perfect place.
 In the winter, hit the slopes at one of Alberta’s world-class ski resorts or go for a snowshoe hike through a pristine forest.
 Spring and summer offer endless hiking, mountain biking, golfing, and fishing opportunities.
 Calgary is also home to numerous festivals and events throughout the year, including the Calgary Stampede, Folk Fest, and Sled Island.
-Whatever time of year you visit, Alberta always has something to see and do.
+Alberta always has something to see and do whatever time of year you visit.
 So come and explore all that this great province has to offer!

 About Alberta, Canada

 Alberta is a prairie province in the west of Canada that stretches across the continental interior of Western Canada.
 To the north, the 60th parallel forms its boundary with the Northwest Territories, and to the east, the 110th meridian forms a boundary with Saskatchewan.
 The 49th parallel forms its boundary with Montana in America to its south and west, and the 120th meridian and the Rocky Mountains form the boundary to British Columbia.